kukosk/JKKeyboard/README.md

 in your text field's textFieldShouldBeginEditing: delegate callback, and your scroll view will do exactly what you'd expect.

-## Known issues

-There's a minor issue in the animation of the bottom VC after interactively dismissing a VC with opened keyboard (don't yet know why).

 # Contact

 You can contact me via my web @ [www.kukosk.com](http://www.kukosk.com/) and follow me on twitter [@kukosk](https://twitter.com/kukosk/).